-Bill S-211 seeks greater consistency with the spirit of the Official Languages Act, which is about promoting the use of official languages, supporting the development of official language minority communities and taking into consideration the changing reality of official language communities across the country.
+Bill S-211 seeks greater consistency with the spirit of the Official Languages Act, which is about promoting the use of the official languages, supporting the development of official language minority communities and taking into consideration the changing reality of official language communities across the country.

 Senator Comeau asked what was different now.
 That is the difference.
 The reality of official language communities is changing.

 To me, the reason for this bill is very obvious, given the changes in the demographic and sociolinguistic contexts of our country since the Official Languages Act was passed in 1988.
-According to the most recent census, close to seven million Canadians were speaking primarily French at home in 2011, compared to 6.7 million in 2006.
-Close to ten million Canadians said that they can carry on a conversation in French, compared to less than 9.4 million in 2006.
+According to the most recent census, close to 7 million Canadians were speaking primarily French at home in 2011, compared to 6.7 million in 2006.
+Close to 10 million Canadians said that they can carry on a conversation in French, compared to less than 9.4 million in 2006.

 Between 2006 and 2011, Alberta was the province with the highest growth rate among those for whom French is the mother tongue or the primary language spoken at home.
-That group went from 68,435 to over 81,000 in the 2011 census, an increase of more than 18 per cent over the previous census.
+That group went from 68,435 to over 81,000 in the 2011 Census, an increase of more than 18 per cent over the previous census.